 Required training in T’ai Chi Chuan, Qi Gong or Yoga helps acupuncture students better understand how their bodies function, thereby enhancing their ability to diagnose and treat their patients.

-programs of the Graduate School of Oriental Medicine have the following educational objectives:
+The goals of the Graduate School of Oriental Medicine program are to:

 The 145-credit recommended course of study for the Acupuncture program, with electives, outlined below is designed to be completed in 9 trimesters (3 academic years).
 For students who must work at a full-time or part time jobs while in attendance or have other responsibilities outside of school, students may attend New York College as part-time students.
 Part time students must complete their course study of the Acupuncture program within the maximum of 6 academic years.